The Copper Beech: Plot

+The story opens with the visit of the bishop to this small town in the Holy Year of 1950.

-The novel follows the lives of 12 different young people in the small Irish town of Shancarrig, most of them graduates of the stone schoolhouse on the hill where they engraved their initials on a large copper beech tree.
-Each chapter is told from the viewpoint of one of the characters, although the plot details often reappear in other chapters.
+The novel follows the lives of eight people and those closest to them, for about 20 years starting in 1950.
+Each is the title of a chapter, after the chapter titled by the school: Maddy, Maura, Eddie, Dr. Jims, Nora Kelly, Nessa, Richard and Leo (Leonora).
+Four of them are classmates in the local school (Maura, Eddie, Nessa and Leo) who were about 10 years old when the bishop visited the town.
+Two (Nora Kelly and Maddy) are teachers in the school.
+Richard is older than his cousin and comes from Dublin.
+Dr. Jims arrived before 1940 as the young partner to the old doctor.
+They live in the small Irish town of Shancarrig.
+The graduates of the stone schoolhouse on the hill engraved their initials on a large copper beech tree.

+Each chapter is told from the viewpoint of one of the characters, although the plot details often connect across chapters when described from the viewpoint of another character.

+Maddy Ross is at loose ends when she finishes school, until Mrs. Kelly offers her the position of Junior Assistant Mistress, teaching the youngest students at the school.
+Maddy lives with her mother and the two have enough money for Maddy to take on the low paid position.
+She loves teaching, yet has a hard time making close friends until a new curate arrives in the parish.

 Maura Brennan has no choice but to work after her schooling.
 She has a drunken father and so is happy to work as a live-in chamber maid in Ryan's hotel.
-Nessa's mother prefers that her daughter does not speak with Maura even though they went to the same school.
+Mrs. Ryan prefers that her daughter Nessa does not speak with Maura even though they classmates.
 Maura falls in love with the barman Gerry O'Sullivan and becomes pregnant.
 They marry, but the child is born with Down syndrome and Gerry abandons Maura to face it alone.
 She then works for the Darcys who have opened a new shop in the village.
 She solves the mystery of Gloria's missing jewels and ends up owning them.

-Leo Murphy is the last child still at home.
-She lives with her injured soldier father and mother.
-Her teenage life is caught in the tangle her mother has made and she thinks she can never be normal again.
-She finds love, which helps her to break down the walls she made for herself.

-Foxy Dunne from the slums never gives up.
-He works his way up in life and becomes a builder.
-He helps Leo forget her miseries and leave them behind.

 Eddie Barton lives with his seamstress mother.
-He writes to his pen friend in Scotland, and eventually it turns into love.
-Both of them are worried about their appearances and don't know if they will be accepted by the other.
-The pen friend comes down to Shancarrig and gives a new lease of life to Eddie and his mother.
+He writes to his pen friend Chris Taylor in Scotland, after Father Barry set students up with pen friends when he is 12.
+Four years later it turns into love between Eddie and Christine, increasing communication with telephone calls and finally a visit.
+Both are worried about their appearances and do not know if they will be accepted by the other.
+Christine comes to Shancarrig and gives a new lease of life to Eddie and his mother.